gjbex/vsc-module-dependencies/README.md

 Requirements
 ------------
-Python 2.7.x with the sqlite3 module.
+* Python 2.7.x with the sqlite3 module
+* NetworkX Python library